SebastianKristof/ai-agent-personal-assistant/src/scripts/README.md

 1. Check if required dependencies are installed
 2. Check if n8n is running
 3. Find all workflow JSON files in the `src/workflows` directory
+4. Ask for confirmation before overwriting existing workflows (unless `-y` flag is used)
-4. Import each workflow, overwriting any existing workflows with the same ID
+5. Import each workflow, overwriting any existing workflows with the same ID
-5. Activate workflows that are marked as active in their JSON definition
+6. Activate workflows that are marked as active in their JSON definition
-6. Provide a summary of the deployment
+7. Provide a summary of the deployment

 ### Prerequisites